maciejk77/ui-animation-test/README.md

 - Delete file **css/item-list.css** and run ```gulp watch```
 - Check CSS folder for Sass file being compiled to CSS

+###To be done

+- to be rewritten in modular JS, to much repetition on reset
+- to be rewritten in jQuery, simplifies DOM manipulation

 ####Preview

 ![sass-js-coding-test screenshot](https://github.com/maciejk77/sass-js-coding-test/blob/master/doc/screenshot.png?raw=true)